mrblightning/docosaurus-scribe/docs/ci-integration/github-actions.md

 7. Click <b>Add secret</b>.

 If your repository has environment secrets or can access secrets from the parent organization, then those secrets are also listed on this page.
-You can read more about the configuration of secrets in the GitHub documentation <a href='https://docs.github.com/en/actions/security-guides/encrypted-secrets'>here</a>.

 ## Scribe *SBOM* upload - full pipeline example